-Southridge First School online safety policy has been written by the school, involving staff, pupils and governors, building on the Kent County Council online safety policy template with specialist advice and input as required.
+Southridge First School online safety policy has been written by the school, involving staff, pupils and governors, building on the Kent County Council online safety policy template with specialist advice and input from North Tyneside County Council as required.

 The policy has been approved and agreed by the Leadership Team and governing body.